talrasha007/fetch-stream/README.md

 # fetch-stream-parser

+## This lib is moved to new position.
+Fetch api part is moved to [@async-util/fetch](https://www.npmjs.com/package/@async-util/fetch) Websocket api part is moved to [@async-util/websocket](https://www.npmjs.com/package/@async-util/websocket)

 A super lightweight lib for parsing ReadableStream which is the type of Response.body of *fetch api*, implement by async generator fuction, so we can write code in AsyncIterableIterator style.

 ## Parser & fetchStreamParser